A retro postcard showing off the now defunct Kingston Penitentiary. Image via Stones: A Guide to the Social History of Kingston

-On top of all that, last weekend the maximum security Kingston Penitentiary officially moved out its last inmates —which is just another indicator of the massive cuts hitting Corrections Canada, and was part of a federal budget that planned to cut a total of $295 million in spending.
+On top of all that, last weekend the maximum-security prison Kingston Penitentiary officially moved out its last inmates—which is just another indicator of the massive cuts hitting Corrections Canada, and was part of a federal budget that planned to cut a total of $295 million in spending.

-I spoke to some prison staff who are completely fed up, and say they feel like they are losing control of inmates who are becoming increasingly agitated about double bunking and poor living conditions.
+I spoke to some prison staff who are completely fed up, and said they feel like they are losing control of inmates who are becoming increasingly agitated about double-bunking and poor living conditions.
 Many staff members inside of Canada’s correctional system are worried about what the future inside prison is going to look like if things don’t change soon.

-Joe’s not a tiny guy.
-He’s a six-foot-fall “blue-shirt” who despite wearing a vest and carrying a baton and pepper spray, says for the first time in almost 25 years he no longer feels safe doing his job.
-He told me that biker inmates brag about having better weapons than him, and says the “white shirts” (management)—who rarely step foot near the prison cells—have all the power in their pleated pockets.
+Joe isn't a tiny guy.
+He’s a six-foot-fall “blue shirt” who—despite wearing a vest and carrying a baton and pepper spray—said for the first time in almost 25 years he no longer feels safe doing his job.
+He told me that biker inmates brag about having better weapons than him, and said the “white shirts” (management)—who rarely step foot near the prison cells—have all the power in their pleated pockets.
 Joe told me he’s angry and totally pissed off about working in a prison system that is in total chaos.
-“Labour relations are worse than they have ever been—mainly due to poor management and it’s honestly becoming dangerous.”
+“Labor relations are worse than they have ever been—mainly due to poor management and it’s honestly becoming dangerous.”

-Like any business, there are various levels of management within the prison system and Joe tells me that more and more often, people who have no experience working inside the prison are taking top management positions and this is where some of the biggest problems have started to fester.
-Joe describes wardens as being the puppets of the ministry and says that the restrictions that have been placed on corrections officers continue to put everyone at risk.
+Like any business, there are various levels of management within the prison system and Joe told me that more and more often, people who have no experience working inside the prison are taking top management positions and this is where some of the biggest problems have started to fester.
+Joe described wardens as being the puppets of the ministry and said that the restrictions that were placed on corrections officers continue to put everyone at risk.
 “We have lost our power to make decisions.
 We don’t want anyone getting hurt—but you need to be able to let them know who’s boss—and it’s clear, we aren’t the boss anymore.”

-The soon to be defunct Don Jail in Toronto. via Flickr.
+The soon to be defunct Don Jail in Toronto.
+Photo via Flickr

 “The minister’s office treats inmates like sacred cows in one sense, but then allows tragedies like a poor young girl to hang herself in front of staff,” says Joe.